vroh2020/dripify-dashboard-82/TERMS_OF_SERVICE.md

 ## Governing Law

-These Terms are governed by the laws of [Your State/Country], without regard to conflict of law principles.
+These Terms shall be governed and construed in accordance with the laws of the State of Delaware, without regard to its conflict of law provisions.

 ## Dispute Resolution